Great Guy: Plot

 When Johnny learns that Janet's boss, Abel Canning, has been swindling a local orphanage by sending them half-shipments of food but charging them full-price, he declares that he's going to expose him for the criminal that he is.
-Once he realizes that Canning is in an alliance with both the mayor and Cavanaugh, Johnny releases the orphanage story to the newspapers, which angers his fiancee and eventually leads to her breaking their engagement.
+Once he realizes that Canning is in an alliance with both the mayor and Cavanaugh, Johnny releases the orphanage story to the newspapers, which angers his fiancée and eventually leads to her breaking their engagement.

 As Johnny prepares for the case against Canning, Cavanaugh hires a thug, ex-wrestler Joe Burton, to attack and steal the evidence from him.
 However, instead of turning over the evidence to Canning, Burton decides to blackmail him for $5,000.
 While at a big cocktail party, Canning gives Burton a $5,000 check in exchange for a key to his apartment where the evidence is hid.
 After Johnny notices Canning at the party with a skeleton key, he spots Burton exiting a side room.
 Johnny goes over to Burton and punches him in the face, then removes what he thinks is the stolen evidence from his jacket pocket, but instead discovers a check written by Canning.
 He then realizes that Canning is on his way to retrieve the evidence in Burton's apartment.

 Meanwhile, at the apartment, Canning and Cavanaugh locate the evidence hidden behind some wallpaper in a closet.
 They are about to burn the papers when Johnny arrives just in time, preventing them from destroying the evidence.
 Then, thanks to a tip by Janet, the police arrive moments later and arrest the two men.
 Later on, with Johnny and Janet's engagement back on, he presents her with a ring that he got on the "installment plan," even though he knows it's a racket.